Freediving: Synchronised swimming

 Synchronized swimming is a hybrid form of swimming, dance, and gymnastics, consisting of swimmers (either solos, duets, trios, combos, or teams) performing a synchronized routine of elaborate moves in the water, accompanied by music.
 Synchronized swimming demands advanced water skills, and requires great strength, endurance, flexibility, grace, artistry and precise timing, as well as exceptional breath control when upside down underwater.
 During lifts swimmers are not allowed to touch the bottom.

 Traditionally it was a women's sport, but following the addition of a new mixed-pair event, FINA World Aquatics competitions are open to men since the 16th 2015 championships in Kazan, and the other international and national competitions allow male competitors in every event.
 However, men are currently still barred from competing in the Olympics.
 Both USA Synchro and Synchro Canada allow men to compete with women.
 Most European countries also allow men to compete, and France even allows male only podiums, according to the number of participants.
 In the past decade, more men are becoming involved in the sport and a global biannual competition called Men's Cup has been steadily growing.

 Swimmers perform two routines for the judges, one technical and one free, as well as age group routines and figures.
 Synchronized swimming is both an individual and team sport.
 Swimmers compete individually during figures, and then as a team during the routine.
 Figures are made up of a combination of skills and positions that often require control, strength, and flexibility.
 Swimmers are ranked individually for this part of the competition.
 The routine involves teamwork and synchronization.
 It is choreographed to music and often has a theme.
 Synchronized swimming is governed internationally by FINA (Fédération Internationale de Natation).

 Underwater hockey

-Underwater Hockey, (also called Octopush (mainly in the United Kingdom)) is a globally played limited-contact sport in which two teams compete to manoeuvre a puck across the bottom of a swimming pool into the opposing team's goal by propelling it with a pusher.
-It originated in England in 1954 when Alan Blake, the founder of the newly formed Southsea Sub-Aqua Club, invented the game he called Octopush as a means of keeping the club's members interested and active over the cold winter months when open-water diving lost its appeal.
-Underwater Hockey is now played worldwide, with the Confédération Mondiale des Activités Subaquatiques, abbreviated CMAS, as the world governing body.
-The first Underwater Hockey World Championship was held in Canada in 1980 after a false start in 1979 brought about by international politics and apartheid.
+Underwater hockey (also called octopush, mainly in the United Kingdom) is a globally played limited-contact sport in which two teams compete to manoeuvre a hockey puck across the bottom of a swimming pool into the opposing team's goal by propelling it with a hockey stick.
+The sport originated in England in 1954 when Alan Blake, the founder of the newly formed Southsea Sub-Aqua Club, invented the game he called octopush to keep the club's members interested and active during the cold winter months, when open-water diving lost its appeal.
+Underwater hockey is now played worldwide, governed by the Confédération Mondiale des Activités Subaquatiques (CMAS).
+The first Underwater Hockey World Championship was held in Canada in 1980, after a planned championship in 1979 was scuttled by international politics and apartheid.